cdunklau/sphinxattr-problem/README.rst

 Something about this setup prevents the attr links in docs/prose.rst from being generated properly.

+The below output shows the sphinx warnings about missing reference targets, and the full sphinx output is in full-sphinx-output.txt at the root of the repo.

 Setup and result::

     cdunklau@krusty:~/Development/sphinxattrissue$ python3 -V